 Note that this recipe has 1/2 cup butter and 1/3 cup flour.
 More butter than flour equals fudgier brownies.
 Fudgy brownies typically do not have baking powder added since the extra boost of leavening will make cakey brownies.

 Use your senses.
 First, you’ll smell the delicious aroma of brownies when it’s about time to pull them out of the oven.
 Look to see if the brownies have pulled away from the edge of the baking pan.

 You can also use the toothpick test.
 Insert a toothpick into the middle of the brownies.
 If you pull it out and it’s clean or has a few moist crumbs, they’re done.
 If there’s batter on the toothpick, they need more time in the oven.

 Though your brownies will taste best served at room temperature, they’ll cut more cleanly when cold.
 So once your brownies have cooled, place them in the refrigerator for an hour or two.
 Remove them from the pan using the foil liner.

-They will stay fresh for 3-4 days in an airtight container at room temperature.
-They can also be frozen up to 3 months.
+Brownies will stay fresh for 3-4 days in an airtight container at room temperature.
+They can also be frozen for up to 3 months.
 Just defrost in the refrigerator overnight before serving.

 - Salted Caramel Brownies from Something Swanky